wifiace/wifiace/README.md

 ## WifiACE with Raspberry Pi
 <img src="https://bitbucket.org/repo/EgRE9Rb/images/3104941646-IMG_20180505_165020.jpg" width=500 />

-WifiACE can work very well similar to WiFi Pineapple®.
+WifiACE can work very well similar to WiFi PineappleÂ®.
 Work's perfectly with Kali and Parrotsec on rpi.
 Just run the setup script and select *yes* when it asks to add WifiACE to *crontab* and enable *USB tethering*.
 ##### Note : Note : If you are using any OS other than Parrotsec or Kali, following the steps given in the [Manual installation](#manually) and the following steps for startup support and USB tethering.
 #
 #